Denise-Sophy/denise-sophy.github.io/README.md

 The font is Inter which looks clean.
 You can change it by updating the Google Fonts link and the CSS if you want something different.

-## Known issues

-- The background images might take a sec to load on slow connections

 ## Credits

 Made this just for fun.
 Used some inspiration from other portfolio sites.
 Feel free to use it for whatever.

-If you make something cool with it, let me know!
-Always interested to see what people build.

-## Help
+## Troubleshooting

-If something's broken or you can't figure out how to change something, just Google it or ask "ChatGPT".

-The JavaScript console in your browser will show errors if something's not working right.
+The JavaScript console in your browser will show errors if something is not working right.

 ---